13 Basic Electrician Tools You Need as an Apprentice

 8. Wire Strippers

-Another electrician tools list must-have is the wire stripper, which is designed to quickly and safely remove the insulation from electrical wires without damaging the metal conductor inside.
-Wire strippers are some of the most-used tools for installing outlets and light fixtures, or working on larger electrical components—so make sure your bag has one!
+Another basic tool is the wire stripper, designed to quickly and safely remove insulation from electrical wires without damaging the metal conductor inside.

 9. Utility Knife